Skip to main content

 5. File System I/O: Streaming Massive Files

-pathlib offers convenience methods like Path.read_text().
+pathlib offers brilliant convenience methods like Path.read_text().
 This is excellent for small configuration files.
-Do not use this in production for unknown data.
+Do not use this in production for unknown data volumes.
 If the file happens to be a 10GB server log, read_text() attempts to allocate 10GB of RAM instantly, triggering an OOM crash.

-You must use standard Context Managers to stream the data chunk-by-chunk.
+You must use standard Context Managers to stream the data chunk-by-chunk directly from the disk.

 The O(1) Memory Stream